nnsW3/docs-pimlico/docs/wallets/api.md

 ### Parameters

 - `userOperation`: A User Operation struct that contains information about the action to be executed through a smart contract account.
 It has the following fields:
-  - `sender`: The address of the sender smart contract account.
+  - `sender`: The address of the sender's smart contract account.
-  - `nonce`: The nonce of the sender smart contract account.
+  - `nonce`: The nonce of the sender's smart contract account.
   - `initCode`: The init code of the sender smart contract account.
   - `callData`: The data to be sent to the sender smart contract account during execution.
   - `callGasLimit`: The gas limit for the execution of the callData.